JetBrains/kotlin-web-site/docs/topics/kmm/kmm-getting-started.md

 > Kotlin Multiplatform Mobile is in [Alpha](components-stability.md).
 Language features and tooling may change in future
 > Kotlin versions.
 >
 > Beta is expected in spring 2022.
+See [Kotlin Multiplatform Mobile Beta Roadmap Video Highlights](https://blog.jetbrains.com/kotlin/2021/10/kmm-beta-roadmap-video-highlights/)
-See [KMM Beta Roadmap](https://youtu.be/LE-Dy9XCLxk) to learn about upcoming features.
+> to learn about upcoming features.
 >
 {type="note"}